 - Ages: 1 year - Pre Kindergarten/VPK

-- 10 and 12 month options as well as summer camp, available on a weekly basis, for 10-month students
+- 10 and 12 month options as well as summer camp, for 10-month students

-- The Forman Early Learning Center, a Hillel Academy - JCC Preschool program is a licensed facility and program adhering to the highest standards of education and care
+- The Forman Early Learning Center, is a licensed facility and program adhering to the highest standards of education and care